karlssberg/Motiv/docs/WhenFalseYield.md

     .Create();
 ```

-This overload generates multiple assertion statements based on the model and the result of the underlying proposition.
+This is used to generate multiple assertion statements based on the model and the result of the underlying proposition.
-When the proposition is not satisfied, the metadata returned by the factory function will be used to populate the
-`Reason`, `Assertions` and `Metadata` properties of the result.

 ### Dynamic metadata (derived from model and underlying result)